 Instead of building a new tower, operators install a network of connected DAS nodes that are linked, often by fiber, to a central communications hub.
-These low-powered antennas are the size of a fire alarm or smoke detector, and cover a short range of less than a half-mile.
+These low-powered antennas are the size of a fire alarm or smoke detector and cover a short range of less than a half-mile.

-DAS and Joint Use Assets
+DAS & Joint Use

-By the end of 2018, sixteen million DAS nodes will be deployed.
 One of the most significant concerns with relying on utility poles for DAS installations is the increasing crowding on poles and the lack of available space as this and other technologies – like the newer small cell attachments – continue to grow in response to increased wireless demands.

-The Difference Between DAS and Small Cells
+The Difference Between DAS & Small Cell

 DAS are carrier-neutral, meaning multiple carriers can use a single node, and nodes can handle many frequencies (including 2G, 3G and 4G commercial frequencies, public safety, UHF and VHF bands).
-They were designed to scale to meet the needs of a growing network, and aren’t ideal for low-density applications.
+They were designed to scale to meet the needs of a growing network and aren’t ideal for low-density applications.

 Small cells are primarily single-carrier and single-frequency technologies, although this is changing with ongoing advancements.
 They are designed to deliver coverage and capacity over a relatively small area (like a Wi-Fi access point) and are better suited for a single carrier.

 While the best technology choice will vary from one situation to the next, the best solution may be a combination of DAS and small cells.

 According to Transparency Market Research, the global DAS market is projected to grow at a compound annual growth rate of about 11 percent through 2027, reaching a market value of $20.4 billion.
 This growth is the result of increasing mobile data traffic coupled with growing need for ongoing connectivity, as well as increasing use of DAS for public safety purposes.